Are the Pink Lakes of Las Coloradas, Mexico Worth Visiting? (+ Tips!)

 As the water evaporated, salt was left and then harvested.

-Today, the salt company that owns the lagoons has vastly expanded the size and scale of the operation, creating enormous pink lakes from which to harvest the salt.
+Today, the salt company that owns the lagoons has vastly expanded the size and scale of the operation, creating enormous pink lagoons from which to harvest the salt.

 What You Need to Know Before Visiting the Pink Lakes

-These tips are based on our February 2020 visit to the Las Coloradas pink lakes–virtually none of them applied in 2017.
+These tips are based on our February 2020 visit to the Las Coloradas pink lakes, and updated based on online research and tips from friends in 2026.
+Virtually none of them applied during our 2017 visit.

 You can’t swim in the pink lakes.